jreisinger/checkip/README.md

 # checkip

 Checkip checks an IP address using various public services.
 It provides generic and security information in a quick and simple way.
-It can be run as a CLI tool or as JSON API server.

 <img src="checkip.png" width="800">

 ## Installation and configuration

-To install the CLI/API tool
+To install the CLI tool

 ```
 git clone git@github.com:jreisinger/checkip.git